 Our Architecture degree is assessed on 100 per cent coursework, with no practical or written exams.
 We feel this best mirrors the way you'd work in the real world and so better prepares you for a career in architecture and other associated design disciplines.
 The structure of the course supports the building of an individually focussed architectural portfolio - providing your 'passport to practice'.

 Studying Architecture part-time offers an attractive opportunity if you are looking for an alternative route to becoming a qualified architect.
-Part-time students attend University for one day a week at university, with the other four days spent working in an architect’s office.
+Part-time students attend University for one day per week.
+The remaining four days are spent working in a chartered (ARB) architect’s practice.
 This will help you to become a strong practitioner who can embrace, adapt and transform practice.

 |47||Time in lectures, seminars and similar||MidnightBlue|